-Concentration: Criminal Justice (for more information, see Department of Sociology, Social Work, Criminal Justice, and Family Science in this catalog)
+- Concentration: Criminal Justice (for more information, see Department of Sociology, Social Work, Criminal Justice, and Family Science in this catalog) - Concentration: General Studies (for more information, see the dean of the School of Humanities)

 COGNATES

 A cognate is defined as a cluster of courses designed to enrich or provide breadth to an academic major.
 A cognate consists of 15-18 hours in two or more disciplines and may include no more than 4 hours in courses applied to other requirements.
 A GPA of at least 2.00 is required for all courses applied to the cognate.